MIDASverse/MIDASpy/README.md

 For an implementation in R, see our **rMIDAS** repository [here](https://github.com/MIDASverse/rMIDAS).

-## Background and suggested citation
+## Background and suggested citations

 For more information on MIDAS, the method underlying the software, see: